Rairye/js-mnl-ws-norm/README.md

 returns true if char is a whitespace character.

-char must be passed as a string.
+char must be passed as a string with a length of 1.

 ```javascript
 import {isWhiteSpace} from 'mnl-ws-norm';